YiannisBourkelis/laravel-deploy-ispconfig/README.md

 # Prerequisites
 Before proceeding, ensure the following:
 1. You have already set up the user and domain for your project using the ISPConfig web panel.
-2. You have cloned your Laravel project into the appropriate web folder.
+2. [OPTIONAL] You have cloned your Laravel project into the appropriate web folder.

 # Installation Steps
 ### 1. Navigate to Your Project Folder